nicolasmelo1/mindminers_test/README.md

 - `--minutes` or `--m`: The offset in minutes.
 Defaults to 0.
 - `--seconds` or `--s`: The offset in seconds.
 Defaults to 0.
 - `--milliseconds` or `--ms`: The offset in milliseconds.
 Defaults to 0.
 - `--replacements` or `--r`: The substitutions/replacements to be done in the subtitle.
 Can be repeated N times.
-The structure is "valueToBeReplacedInSubtitle":"valueToBeReplacedWith"
+The structure is "valueToBeReplacedInSubtitle":"valueToBeReplacedWith".

 *Important*: Tested on netcore 6 and a macbook.
 Haven't tested on Windows or Linux machines, but i'm almost sure it will work.